OK, here’s a story that’ll blow the doors off the “¿Quien es mas macho?” myth.

 Rickety old benches.

-We had brought some “recreational materials” with us as was pretty much standard fare at most concerts I’ve ever attended…except for Luciano Pavarotti at the Freeman Coliseum in San Antonio & a few (B.B.
+We had brought some “recreational materials” with us as was pretty much standard fare at most concerts I’ve ever attended…except for Luciano Pavarotti at the Freeman Coliseum in San Antonio & a few others (B.B.
 King, Sting, etc.) that I attended at the historic Majestic Theater in downtown SA.

 But since this Clarence Clemons & the Red Bank Rockers concert was outdoors, we figured we’d go pretty much unnoticed.